 Debbie combines two Masters in Psychology with extensive training in Couples and Family Therapy (including the Gottman Approach), Complex Trauma, Adult ADHD, Forensic Psychology, Acceptance and Commitment Therapy, Dialectical Behaviour Therapy and High Functioning Autism.

 In addition to nurturing families and relationships, she treats a broad range of presentations: anxiety, depression, ADHD, phobias, post-traumatic stress disorder, and high-functioning adults and adolescents on the autism spectrum.

-Debbie’s trusted expertise draws on over 21 years experience in private practice.
+Debbie’s trusted expertise draws on over 24 years experience in private practice.
 She is passionate about the prevention of mental health issues and is extensively involved in teaching psychoeducation.
-Her upcoming local radio show on Alive 90.5 FM, as well as other Australian radio shows on topics such as ADHD and Forensic Investigation of Fraud.
+Debbie features on local radio show Alive 90.5 FM, as well as other Australian radio shows on topics such as ADHD and Forensic Investigation of Fraud.
 Offering psychoeducation to the Hills District community is of importance to her.

 Debbie has many accomplishments including running workshops for corporate leaders in forensic psychology focussed on strategic interviewing and deception detection in the investigation of fraud; developing curricula and lecturing on forensic psychology, counselling skills and psychopathology at tertiary institutes in South Africa and Australia.
 She earnt a recent nomination for an ‘Excellence in Teaching’ award, and presented a paper at the 2017 Australian Counselling Association’s Conference on technology and therapeutic relationship.